Photo Credit: stevecoleimages/Getty Images

 6. Expired kitchen items

 Seidler reminds us that pantry items like vitamins and supplements have expiration dates -- check them and ditch anything past its prime.
-Further, purge expired herbs and spices -- which probably had time to go bad since you never really used them anyway.
+Further, purge expired herbs and spices.
+They may only last a couple of years in the cupboard if ground, or about four years if whole, or in extract or seed form.

 7. Old makeup and nail polishes